TalariaSoftware/ncmanager-help/board/bac-forms.md

 ### Fiscal Year

 The fiscal year
+of the City
-of City of Los Angeles
+of Los Angeles
 starts on July 1
 and ends on June 30.